 Add an employee to database

-Follow the program prompt and enter the following details, separated by commas: Employee ID, First Name, Last Name, Hourly Rate, Total Hours Per Day, Competency, Craft, Employee Start Date in yyyy-mm-dd
+User needs to input the following details, separated by commas: Employee ID, First Name, Last Name, Hourly Rate, Total Hours Per Day, Competency, Craft, Employee Start Date in yyyy-mm-dd.

+Once the inputs are validated, the calendar resource dictionary will be updated to add the new employee after his/her start date.